alangixxer/qldb-simulation-tool/README.md

 ### 2. Fill out the CloudFormation parameters.

-A "Quick create stack" page will be opened that comes pre-populated with all required inputs.
+A **Quick create stack** page will be opened that comes pre-populated with all required inputs.

 ![default](IMAGES/quick-create.png)

-#### In the Stack name block.
+In the **Stack name** block.
 Leave as default or change to a unique name.

 ![default](IMAGES/stack-name.png)